pansism/downscale-satelliteLST/README.md

 To save the DLST data as a raster dataset (each DLST array will be a band) use `SaveDLSTasGeotiff(savename)`.
 The savedir of the output raster is the workdir.

-### Things to keep in mind:
-- It is recommended the datatype of the the LST and the predictors data to be **float32**.
-- If the LST or the predictors contain any **water bodies** or **clouds**, then these pixels should be **NoData**.
-- The class builds a **"global" regression model** for each LST band.
-Hence, it should be used with data that cover an area of **limited extent**, e.g. a city with its surroundings.
-- The algorithm will generate data also for the cloud-covered areas.
-Handle them with caution.

 ## Usage
 ```python
 from osgeo import gdal